hsj71/GfG-PoDSol/README.md

-# 4-12-25
+# 5-12-25
 ---
-## Optimal binary search tree
+## Walls Coloring II
-Difficulty: HardAccuracy: 50.02%Submissions: 17K+Points: 8
+Difficulty: HardAccuracy: 50.15%Submissions: 32K+Points: 8
 <pre>

-You are given a set of distinct keys in sorted order, which is represent by keys[].
-Each key ki represents a data record that is accessed during a seach operation.
-For all the keys, you are also given a frequency array freq[], which denotes how many times key ki is searched for.
-The cost of accessing a key in a binary search tree is calculated by multiplying its access frequency by the level at which it appears in the tree.
-Therefore different arrangements of keys in the BST gives different total search costs.

-Your task is to calculate the minimum total search cost required to construct a binary search tree containing all the keys.

-Note: Consider the root of the BST is at level 1.
+You are given n walls arranged in a row, and each wall must be painted using one of the k available colors.
+The cost of painting ith wall with jth color is given by costs[i][j].
+Your task is to determine the minimum total cost required to paint all the walls in such a way that no two adjacent walls share the same color.
+If it is impossible to paint the walls under this condition, you must return -1.

 Examples:

-Input: keys[] = [10, 12], freq[] = [34, 50]
-Output: 118
-Explaination: There can be following two possible BSTs

-The cost of tree I is 34*1 + 50*2 = 134
-The cost of tree II is 50*1 + 34*2 = 118
-Input: keys[] = [10, 12, 20], freq[] = [34, 8, 50]
+Input: n = 4, k = 3,
+costs[][] = [[1, 5, 7],
+           [5, 8, 4],
+           [3, 2, 9],
+           [1, 2, 4]]

-Output: 142
+Output: 8
-Explaination: There can be many possible BSTs

-Among all possible BSTs,
-cost of the 5th BST is minimum.
+Explanation:
+Paint wall 0 with color 0.
+Cost = 1
+Paint wall 1 with color 2.
+Cost = 4
+Paint wall 2 with color 1.
+Cost = 2
+Paint wall 3 with color 0.
+Cost = 1
-Cost of this BST is 1*50 + 2*34 + 3*8 = 142
+Total Cost = 1 + 4 + 2 + 1 = 8
+Input: n = 5, k = 1,
+costs[][] = [[5],
+           [4],
+           [9],
+           [2],
+           [1]]
+Output: -1
+Explanation: It is not possible to color all the walls under the given conditions.
 Constraints:
+0 ≤ n  ≤ 103
-1 ≤ keys.size() = freq.size() ≤ 100
+0 ≤ k  ≤ 103
-1 ≤ keys[i], freq[i] ≤ 104
+1 ≤ costs[i][j]  ≤ 105